 - Fostering proofreading, editing and revision skills

 |February 21, 2020||Contest closes|

 |February 22 – April 30, 2020||Judging of all entries|

 Each grade will have a grand prize winner and three runners-up.

-Three contest runners-up per grade will receive a $5,000 grant towards a Habitat build project of their choice, an iPad and pizza party for their class.
+Three contest runners-up per grade will receive a $10,000 grant towards a local Habitat build project, an iPad and pizza party for their class.